wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas7.md

 not out for the public yet, and I don't think it's open source (I couldn't find any source code).
 I think it would be cool to make this an open source app, as it is something many RPI students would be interested in.

+# Online Multiplayer Browser Game (Mack Qian)
+I'm interested in doing something web related as I have no experience in it at all.
+I think a simple multiplayer game might be something cool to do, though it might be a nightmare trying to deal with concurrency and syncing issues, so I might want to try to make some sort of 1v1 turn based game or something.
+Maybe a board game like chess?
+Or something new?